rbt-lang/rbt-proto/doc/traversal.rst

    and :math:`\operatorname{min}`?
 What if the input is empty?

-.. slide:: Aggregate over Composition
+.. slide:: Example: Aggregate over Composition
    :level: 3

    Just with aggregates and composition, we can construct complex queries.